 If you’re a natural leader or organiser, a management training scheme will teach you everything you need to know on the job.
 Your options span all major companies, as well as the civil service and other public sector organisations.
 You can also work your way up in any organisation from an entry-level role.

-Consultancy trainees start out performing simple tasks for an expert team – and in the process, learn about their business sector in incredible depth.
-You don’t need specific knowledge to get started, but you do need first class analytical thinking and problem solving skills.
+Consultancy trainees start performing simple tasks for an expert team – and in the process, learn about their business sector in incredible depth.
+You don’t need specific knowledge to get started, but you do need first class analytical thinking and problem-solving skills.

 Human resources roles combine law (without the law degree), management (without a management degree), consultancy and people skills.
 You’ll find routes into the sector in all kinds of commercial graduate schemes.

-Many large commercial graduate schemes give you the chance to specialise in marketing.
+Many large commercial graduate schemes give you the chance to specialise in marketing and PR.
 As well as designers and writers, who tend to have specific degrees, marketing involves ideas people and analysts.
 To succeed you’ll need good business instincts and creativity.

 The key to sales is caring about what you’re selling.
 Were you fascinated by drug trials during your biochemistry degree?
 Congratulations, you can begin your career with a role as a pharmaceutical rep. So long as you’re passionate, outgoing and commercially savvy you don’t need a business degree to go into sales.

-One of the most effective ways to stand out to leading employers and give yourself the competitive edge among your peers, is with a masters programme from a leading university.
+One of the most effective ways to stand out to leading employers and give yourself a competitive edge among your peers is with a masters programme from a leading university.
 Further study not only develops your essential skills but brings you into contact with a network of leading employers, as well as academics working at the cutting edge of your field.